Vikas047/neon_rift_runner/README.md

-# Pixel Jump Adventures
+# Neon Rift Runner

-A fast-paced arcade jumper game built with Phaser 3 and TypeScript.
+An electric, synth-fueled runner built with Phaser 3 and TypeScript.

 ## 🎮 How to Play
 *   **Desktop**: Use Arrow Keys to move and jump.